cloudflare/cloudflare-docs/content/fundamentals/api/reference/deprecations.md

 The dedicated endpoints for DNS settings `use_apex_ns` and `secondary_overrides` are being deprecated.

-Instead, please use the [Show DNS Settings](/api/operations/dns-settings-for-a-zone-list-dns-settings) and [Update DNS Settings](/api/operations/dns-settings-for-a-zone-update-dns-settings) endpoints to manage these settings.
+Instead, use the [Show DNS Settings](/api/operations/dns-settings-for-a-zone-list-dns-settings) and [Update DNS Settings](/api/operations/dns-settings-for-a-zone-update-dns-settings) endpoints to manage these settings.

-- Instead of the `.../use_apex_ns` endpoint, please use the `multi_provider` field.
+- Instead of the `.../use_apex_ns` endpoint, use the `multi_provider` field.
-- Instead of the `.../secondary_overrides` endpoint, please use the `secondary_overrides` field.
+- Instead of the `.../secondary_overrides` endpoint, use the `secondary_overrides` field.

 Deprecated APIs:
-- /zones/:zone_id/dns_settings/use_apex_ns
+- PATCH /zones/:zone_id/dns_settings/use_apex_ns
-- /zones/:zone_id/dns_settings/secondary_overrides
+- PATCH /zones/:zone_id/dns_settings/secondary_overrides

 ## Auto Minify
 **End of life date: August 5th, 2024**